hitebrata/transfer_learning/README.md

 # transfer_learning
 Power of transfer_learning.
-We can create our own model using transfer_learning method with pretrained model like imagenet.
+We can create our own model using transfer_learning method with pre-trained model like imagenet.